recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ## 4. Implementation

-We implemented the MRCT framework for transformer-based language models using a combination of architectural modifications and training protocols.
+We implemented the RCT framework for transformer-based language models using a combination of architectural modifications and training protocols.
 This section describes the practical aspects of implementing recursive self-tracing in large language models.

 ### 4.1 Architectural Extensions